tirthasheshpatel/tirthasheshpatel.github.io/_posts/2020-3-17-gsoc-gp-design.md

 I am working on a research paper with my university professor to which I am willing to give not more than 4 to 5 hours a week.
 It will not affect my performance on the project.

-I will notify beforehand if I am not available during some time slot and compensate for the time lost afterwards during the community bonding period.
+I will notify beforehand if I am not available during some time slot and compensate for the time lost afterward during the community bonding period.
 I will maintain and review future code contributions even after the community bonding period.

 ## PyMCheers!